klinejonathan/diving/jb_summary.md

 behind the rockpile on the left.
-Using the jump, will get you past the breakdown and minimize the flow, and just before you get to the next duck under, look right and you’ll see the Gold Line (doing this route properly takes 2 reels, or another way to verify your “exit” to Gold line).
-I wouldn’t go out of my way to encourage continuing under the duck under it gets very low and silty.
+Using the jump, will get you past the breakdown and minimize the flow, and just before you get to the next duck under, look right and you’ll see the Gold Line (doing this route properly takes 2 reels, or another way to verify your "exit" to Gold line).
+I wouldn’t go out of my way to encourage continuing under the duck under, it gets very low and silty.
+I haven't personally tried it but there seems to be a couple of possible routes under / through the breakdown that might be viable (at least side mount if you don't mind a good squeeze).

+As you approach the big pillar, before making the turn to the left, there's a couple of small circuits.
+You can jump around the pillar, and explore a bit behind it (there seemed to be lots of fish back there).

 # 1st and 2nd ‘T’